7anshuai/abba/README.md

 ### Testing

-Testing is powered by [Jest](https://facebook.github.io/jest/).
+Testing is powered by [Mocha](https://mochajs.org/).
 This project also uses [supertest](https://github.com/visionmedia/supertest) for demonstrating a simple routing smoke test suite.

-Start the test runner in watch mode with:
+Start the test runner with:

 ```sh
 # yarn